-ACH stands for the Automated Clearing House Network, which manages billions of electronic transactions yearly throughout its network of US financial institutions and supports both ACH credit and debit payments.
+ACH stands for the Automated Clearing House Network, which manages billions of electronic transactions yearly throughout its network of US financial institutions, supporting both ACH credit and debit payments.
 The National Automated Clearing House Association (Nacha) governs this network, setting its rules and regulations.

 Under the ACH umbrella, bank-to-bank transfers are processed reliably via the ACH Network.
 The ACH network keeps track of all the transactions happening between banks throughout the day.
 This ensures funds go exactly where they should go and keeps everything organized.